 In 1788 Humphry Repton embarked on a career as a “landscape gardener”.
 As the self-appointed heir to Lancelot “Capability” Brown, he introduced a more painterly approach to over 400 commissions.
 In every sense the country was changing: physically and financially as a result of the agrarian and nascent industrial revolutions (see our essay on enclosures), and changing politically through the loss of the American colonies and the fear that would be engendered by the imminent French Revolution and then, after 1799, the Napoleonic threat.
-Under Repton’s influence, flower gardens that had been banished by Brown to walled or other enclosed areas were reintroduced around houses to provide a polite setting, colourful, …
+Under Repton’s influence, flower gardens that had been banished by Brown to walled or other enclosed areas were reintroduced around houses to provide a polite setting, colourful, scented and …

 We have have no profile for this entry.
 If you are a qualified scholar and you wish to write for The Literary Encyclopedia, please click here to contact us.

 Holmes, Caroline.
 "Humphry Repton".
 The Literary Encyclopedia.
 First published 26 November 2004